Road to Better Credit: Understanding the impact of debt on credit ratings

 For example, suppose you have multiple outstanding balances to pay off.
 In that case, you might consider starting with your highest-interest debt first and then consolidating debt to a lower interest card when you have the available credit capacity.

-Learn more strategies to help you manage credit by reading the other posts in our “Road to Better Credit” series: Understanding credit scores and Avoid applying for too much credit, and visit our website to learn more about the consolidation options that may be available to help you pay off debt.
+Learn more strategies to help you manage credit by reading the other posts in our “Road to Better Credit” series: Understanding credit scores, Avoid applying for too much credit, and Rebuilding your credit history, and visit our website to learn more about the consolidation options that may be available to help you pay off debt.

 The information, materials and opinions contained in this Blog are provided for your information only.
 This Blog does not constitute legal, financial or other professional advice and you should not rely on it as an alternative to specific advice based on your particular circumstance.
 This Blog contains links to third party websites.
 These links are provided for information and convenience; Home Trust does not endorse the content of any third party website, and it makes no representation or warranty as to the information on such third party sites.
 By clicking on any link to a third party site, you leave Home Trust’s website and do so at your own risk.
 Home Trust disclaims all liability for any damage or loss that results from your access to or reliance on information contained in this Blog or any third party site.